xiranwang7/My-Website/index.md

 ## About Me

-Hi, there!
-My name is Effie.
-Welcome to my website.
-I would like to share some of my interesting projects and little things about data analytics with you.

-I just graduated from M.S. in Statistics program at the [University of South Carolina](https://sc.edu/) in May 2020 and I gained my B.S. in Statistics from the same school in May 2018.
-Currently, I am a Decision Scientist at [Global Lending Services LLC](https://glsauto.com/).
-Our team is responsible for developing advanced credit risk models, analytical methods, and tools for risk montorning, decisioning and management.

-I am enthusiastic about analyzing data and telling stories behind numbers.
-Statistical modeling and programming are my favorite subjects in the data analysis process.
-I specialize in regression analysis and classification problems.
-To know more about my professional facts, please check out my **[resumé](https://github.com/xiranwang7/My-Website/raw/master/XiranWang_Resume_.pdf)**.
+Hey there, I'm Effie, your data wizard extraordinaire, and this is my digital playground!

+So, picture this: I graduated from the [University of South Carolina](https://sc.edu/) with not one but two degrees in Statistics (M.S. in 2020 and B.S. in 2018).
+I guess you could say I've been crunching numbers since before it was cool.

+Right now, I'm the Decision Scientist at Global Lending Services LLC.
+My job?
+Well, it's all about creating snazzy credit risk models, using analytical magic tricks, and inventing tools to make financial decisions smoother than a silk tie.

+But here's the scoop – I'm not your average data geek.
+I'm on a mission to uncover the juiciest stories hidden behind those digits.
+You see, statistical modeling and programming are my jam, especially when it comes to cracking the code of regression and classification problems.
+It's like solving puzzles for a living.

+So, if you're ready for some data-driven adventures and a few chuckles along the way, dive into my world.  😄